 Essay Writing Advice From Our Professional Team

 A reflective essay in middle school and earlier years of high school is typically not a serious type of essay.
 In your junior and senior years of high school, you will usually find that a more sophisticated format of the essay.
-The two most common places where you will be asked to write a reflective essay are college application essays and different kinds of reports (lab or otherwise) that require you to state your opinion, not just straight analysis.
+The two most common places where you will be asked to write a reflective essay are college application papers and different kinds of reports (lab or otherwise) that require you to state your opinion, not just straight analysis.
 One thing that must be stressed is that an essay should demonstrate what the writer has learned.
 It also explains what things caused the author to change.
 A quick shortcut is to reflect on how you improved.
 In college application essays, you will want to know how to talk about what you learned from an event or experience.

-A strong reflective writer will not only share the change but also give examples as supporting details.
+A strong reflective writers will not only share the change but also give examples as supporting details.
 For example, if a writer discusses becoming more optimistic in life, then the writer would discuss how they took a positive approach and came out with a good outcome.